Gordon (Toby) Emert Jr.

 Recent Grant-funded Projects:

-- National Endowment for the Humanities, "Shakespeare and Digital Storytelling Summer Institute for High School English Teachers" (2021)
+- National Endowment for the Humanities, "Shakespeare and Digital Storytelling Summer Institute for High School English Teachers" (2021 and 2022)

 Recent Scholarship: